Sequoia/sequoia.github.com/_content/posts/microservice-session-management.md

 \- [Semmu](http://semmu.net) <time datetime="2017-06-10 16:00:57 UTC">July 10, 2017</time>

 Thanks, Semmu!
 It's true, the approach described here is dependant on now.sh's aliasing feature, and yes, there are certainly other ways to do it!
 I featured now.sh here in part because it *is* very simple to use and explain.
 An explanation of how to tie this together with nginx (I'd pick it over Apache for this use-case) would be useful!
 I don't have such an explanation on hand but I'll try to write a blog post in the future describing reverse proxying with nginx.
 Thanks for the comment!

+> Hi Sequoia, Great article!
+A downside I see from sharing the same session storage is the coupling between the services.
+In your example, if someone decides to use a different web framework (like Rails) or even a different version of express js, the session format created by the services might not be compatible anymore.
+In other words, we would be giving up on the tech-agnostic benefit that microservices are supposed to provide.
+I see two possible solutions to this problem:
+>
+> 1. Make the session format standard across all the microservices and implement the standard in libraries for each language (instead of using express-session)
+> 2. Have every microservice use a sidecar container that writes and reads sessions from the shared session storage.
+This sidecar container will return the session in a standard JSON format.
+>
+> Please, let me know if you see other solutions or if I have any faulty assumption on my analysis.
+Thanks,
+>
+> Arturo

+\- Arturo <time datetime="2018-11-23 23:18:17 UTC">November 23, 2018</time>

+Thank you Arturo for the thoughtful feedback!
+I would agree that any time that you share _any_ data between systems, each system will need to be designed to accommodate that format of data, and sessions is no exception.
+For _this_ example of sharing session data, I think creating a "standard" format for session data would be overkill, as the concept is the same regardless of the format of the session data or the specific tools used in each service.

+Even if this were production, I would use out-of-the-box Express session to start and keep the system as simple as possible.
+I would consider making a cross-framework session format [only at the point where that became an actual requirement, and not a minute sooner](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it "YAGNI")!
+At that point, I'd tweak the easiest-to-tweak system to fit the format of the other one.
+Only once there were three or four different systems that all needed to share sessions would I consider a system as complex as a sidecar container (which, incidentally, would force you off the Node deploys on Now.sh and onto Docker deploys).

+Thank you again for your well-considered feedback, and don't forget to [Keep It Simple](https://www.infoq.com/presentations/Simple-Made-Easy "Simple Made Easy - Rich Hickey")!